-Five contracts totaling \$139,449.have been signed related to EBM.
-All of those projects have been completed, and three came in under budget.
+Five contracts totaling \$139,449 have been signed related to EBM-AM.
+All those projects have been completed, and three came in under budget.
 Disbursements of \$129,234 have been made in previous years.
-There was no activity in this fund during 2015.
+There was no activity in this fund during 2017.
 The balance of the funds allocated to the EBM AM sub-trust remains available for future projects.